 It’s notoriously difficult to keep track of where money is being spent in large government-funded infrastructure projects.
-But, using SAP software, British construction company Costain and Keytree, a Deloitte company and an SAP AppHaus Network partner, co-developed a solution to the problem.
+But, using SAP software, British construction company Costain and Deloitte, an SAP AppHaus Network partner, co-developed a solution to the problem.

 Recognizing their achievement, the two companies recently received an SAP Innovation Award in the Business Transformation Champion category for their Intelligent Infrastructure Control Center (IICC).

-“It’s a well-known problem throughout the construction industry that money being funneled in there is hard to track,” Stuart Clements, head of Keytree’s Design and Innovation team, explains.
+“It’s a well-known problem throughout the construction industry that money being funneled in there is hard to track,” Stuart Clements, partner at Deloitte, explains.
 Huge infrastructure projects across the UK are often government-sponsored and have great budgets, but due to a lack of ability to provide data insights, the specifics of where the budget is going often remains unclear.

 The construction industry is no stranger to innovation.
 But if an innovative process is being introduced on one construction site – for example, a new bridge is being prefabricated and then put together on-site – it is often not possible to leverage that innovation across a wide infrastructure program with many building sites because the necessary insights are missing.

 “A lot of processes and data is often held on paper or to be found in the heads of on-site engineers with 20 or 30 years of experience rather than in systems,” Clements explains.
 By tackling this problem, SAP and Deloitte helped position Costain, which is using SAP Business Technology Platform (SAP BTP), at the forefront of innovation in the construction industry.

 The SAP AppHaus Partner Network